BSCS Program Educational Objectives and Student Outcomes

 Graduates will exhibit intellectual curiosity, mature judgment, and work for the betterment of society.

 - Students will obtain familiarity with basic ideas and contemporary issues in the social sciences and humanities.

 - Students will obtain an understanding of social, professional and ethical issues in computing.

-To prepare students to contribute to the computing profession.
+Graduates will contribute to the computing profession.

 - Graduates will be prepared for employment in high-technology companies that utilize their computing education.

 - Strong graduates from the program will be prepared for good graduate programs in computing.